 - 1. Each router is responsible for meeting its neighbors and learning their names. - 2.
-Each router constructs a link state packet (LSP) which consists of a list of neighbors' names and the cost to reach each neighbor. - 3.
+Each router constructs a link state packet (LSP) which consists of a list of names and cost to reach each of its neighbors. - 3.
 The LSP is transmitted to ALL other routers.
 Each router stores the most recently generated LSP from each other router. - 4.
 Each router uses complete information on the network topology to compute the shortest path route to each destination node.